-- 1. If the ControlWave GFC is running, place any critical control processes under manual control. - 2.
-Open the cover and shut down the ControlWave GFC by disconnecting the power at the CPU/System Controller assembly terminal TB1 (and if applicable, TB2). - 3.
+- 1. If the ControlWave GFC Plus is running, place any critical control processes under manual control. - 2.
+Open the cover and shut down the ControlWave GFC Plus by disconnecting the power at the CPU/System Controller assembly terminal TB1 (and if applicable, TB2). - 3.
 Disconnect all removable card edge connectors from the CPU/System Controller board and the Process I/O board.
 Label or otherwise identify them so you can easily re-connect them later. - 4.
 If present, disconnect the display/keypad from connector J2 on the CPU/System Controller board. - 5.
 Loosen the upper and lower locking tabs and rotate them so you can remove the boards together.
-Carefully slide the boards toward the front of the unit and unplug the MVT cable from the CPU/System Controller board connector P1. - or Process I/O board, you need to separate the two boards.
+Carefully slide the boards toward the front of the unit and unplug the MVT cable from the CPU/System Controller board connector P1. - 6.
+If you need to replace either the CPU/System Controller board or Process I/O board, you need to separate the two boards.
 Use a pair of needle-nosed pliers to squeeze the pair of tabs associated with each of the six nylon mounting posts, while gently pulling the CPU/System Controller board away from the Process I/O board.
-Carefully unplug the boards from their interface
+Carefully unplug the boards from their interface connectors.
+Align the replacement boards with each other and press them together so that the interface connectors and mounting posts properly mate; then squeeze together so that the mounting post tabs capture the CPU/System Controller board.

-- connectors.
-Align the replacement boards with each other and press them together so that the interface connectors and mounting posts properly mate; then squeeze together so that the mounting post tabs capture the CPU/System Controller board. - 7.
-To install the replacement boards, power must be off.
+- 7. To install the replacement boards, power must be off.
 Align the Process I/O board with the upper and lower guides so that the CPU/System Controller board is on the right side.
 Slide the boards (assembly) into the unit, making sure to re-connect the MVT cable to CPU/System Controller board connector P1 before you fully insert the assembly. - 8.
 Rotate the upper and lower locking tabs to secure the boards. - 9.
-Replace all cables removed in steps 3 through 6. - 10.
+Replace all cables removed in steps 2 through 5 in reverse order. - 10.
 Apply power and test the unit.